ryanshoover/rollbar-php-wordpress/readme.txt

 = Support =

-* Take a look into the [changelog](https://wordpress.org/plugins/rollbar/changelog/).
-Latest update might solve your problem?
-* Browse [issue tracker](https://github.com/flowdee/rollbar/issues) on GitHub and report new issues
+* Browse [issue tracker](https://github.com/rollbar/rollbar-php-wordpress/issues) on GitHub and report new issues
-* [Follow me on Twitter](https://twitter.com/flowdee) to stay in contact and informed about updates
+* If you run into any issues, please email us at [support@rollbar.com](mailto:support@rollbar.com)
+* You can also find us on IRC: [#rollbar on chat.freenode.net](irc://chat.freenode.net/rollbar)
+* For bug reports, please [open an issue on GitHub](https://github.com/rollbar/rollbar-php-wordpress/issues/new).

 = You like it? =